 Industry leading bioinformatics capability

 In 2016, 4D established a microbiome profiling platform, MicroDx, to analyse the microbiome to aid the diagnosis and treatment of patients with our Live Biotherapeutics.
+The platform comprises a team of bioinformatics experts who have developed novel analysis pipelines using machine learning and proprietary algorithms to stratify patients based on their metagenomic and functional microbiome profile.
 This technology is currently being implemented in our clinical trials in Europe and the US.

-The MicroDx platform comprises a team of bioinformatics experts who have developed proprietary analysis pipelines to stratify patients based on their microbiome state and to identify those likely to respond to our Live Biotherapeutics.
-This stratification approach has already been tested for IBS in a dataset of 145 patients and healthy individuals, and it is now being extended to a large international multi-site population to further validate the technology.
+This stratification approach has been demonstrated in a study of 145 IBS patients and healthy individuals, published in the journal Gastroenterology (Jeffery et al., 2019), and it is now being extended to a large international multi-site population to further validate the technology.

 Overview of MicroDx